anvilsecure/azure-sphere-re/tools/recovery/README.md

 DEBUG_RTS is now high.... reset to enter recovery.
 Interrupt/hit enter to release DEBUG_RTS
 ```

 3. Press the reset button on the dev board.
-If you have a console connected to the Pluton/Recovery UART we can see the log messages and the request for an XMODEM transfer.
+If a console is connected to the Pluton/Recovery UART, you can see the log messages and the request for an XMODEM transfer.
 At this point the recovery bootloader could be loaded via your serial console:

 ```
 > miniterm /dev/ttyUSB4 115200